-Honey comes in a number of physical forms, and understanding the variety will certainly help you pick a more appropriate form from the supermarket when you wish to combine honey with other ingredients used in the preparation of foods.
-Try out the various forms and tastes of honey when you have the chance!
+There are many forms of honey and understanding the variety will certainly help you pick a more appropriate form from the supermarket when you wish to combine honey with other ingredients used in the preparation of foods.
+Try out the various tastes and forms of honey when you have the chance!

-It is difficult to find comb honey nowadays, but sometimes you can find a jar of liquid honey to which a piece of cut comb has been added.
-Before the invention of honey extracting device, honey is mostly produced in the form of comb honey.
-Today, very little honey is produced as comb honey.
+Amongst the forms of honey, this is probably the most difficult to find – comb honey, but sometimes you can find a jar of liquid honey to which a piece of cut comb has been added.
+Before the invention of honey extracting device, honey is mostly produced in the form of honeycombs.
+Unless you get directly from the honeybee farms, today, very little honey is offered in this form.

 Read about my very first encounter, first bite of honeycomb.